Previously on EpikFails.comFebruary 24, 2014

 From then on his heart turned colder than Mr. Freeze’s refrigerator.
 He went on to have several affairs of his own, the most notorious of which was Pauline Fourès whom the tabloids dubbed ‘Napoleon’s Cleopatra’, the wife of one of his junior officers while he was in Egypt.
 He once set the record straight and explained, “Power is my mistress.”

 In 1800 Napoleon and Josephine move into the Tuileries palace.
 They lived together as a marriage of convenience for several years.
 However, in 1809 Napoleon divorced Josephine on the grounds that she hadn’t contractually produced an heir for him.
 Napoleon then married an 18 year old Archduchess (Marie-Louise).
-The very next year lil Napoleon Jr. was born.
+The very next year, lil Napoleon Jr. (Napoleon II) was born.

 The Haitian Revolts